c-bakis/vocabulary-trainer-js/README.md

 ### What am I currently working on?

-- option of an automatic deletion function if a certain vocabulary word was answered correctly a certain amount of times.
+- option of an deletion function for all vocabulary word that were answered correctly a certain amount of times.

 ### Why a vocabulary trainer?